Learning Services

 Building Better Habits

-Humans love routines and love to stay in our comfort zone.
+Humans love routines and love to stay in their comfort zone.
 Even when our comfort zone is harming our performance, we’ll fight leaving it.
-We’ll complain about circumstances. blame others, and/or defending poor decisions.
+We’ll complain about circumstances. blame others, and/or defend poor decisions.
 These resources are here to help you get out of a routine that may be harming your success and move to a routine that can help lead to success.

 Time Management Resources